aracademia/Lightning/README.md

     {{Lightning::create('personalInfo')}}
     ```
 </p>

-You can add more fields or remove some from the existing forms to suit your needs.
+You can add more fields or remove some from the existing forms in the config file to suit your needs.

 The inputTypes array in the config file show some common input field names linked to their html 5 types, that way if you don't want to specify the type of an input manually, this array will set the correct input types to the name.
 For example, the email input name will have a type of `email` automatically instead of the default `text`